DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - **SysEx** stands for MIDI System Exclusive files (.syx extension), can host a whole 32-voice bank (VMEM), or a single voice (VCED).
 - **VMEM** is a particular DX7 SysEx _packed_ file format (defined by Yamaha) to store a whole 32-voice bank.
 - **VCED** is a particular DX7 SysEx file format (defined by Yamaha) to store a single voice.
-- **.6opsynth** is a proprietary file format used to store all synthesizer settings, including OP ON/OFF switch states and modulation matrices.
+- **.6opsynth** is a proprietary binary file format used to store all synthesizer settings, including OP ON/OFF states and modulation matrices.
-- **.6opcart** is a proprietary file format used to store a 32-voice cartridge/bank (including OP ON/OFF switch states and modulation matrices).
+- **.6opcart** is a proprietary binary file format used to store a 32-voice cartridge/bank, including OP ON/OFF states and modulation matrices.

 ---

 ### INTRODUCTION & FIRST WORDS<a name="intro"></a>

-Due to its reduced size (regardling its big brother), the _6OP-DX Kompakt_ module doesn't permit to do sound design (voices can't be edited, except **MONOPHONIC** state may be toggled on/off, and modulation matrix for any voice).
+Due to its reduced size (regardling its big brother, the _6OP-DX_ module), the _6OP-DX Kompakt_ module doesn't permit to do sound design, so voices cannot be edited.
+However, **MONOPHONIC** state (per voice) may be toggled on or off, and modulation matrix can be edited for any voice (including copy/paste feature between voices).

 The best way is to open **.6opsynth** file (full synthesizer file), made by _6OP-DX_ module (who permit to edit sounds and modulation matrices).
-However, depending your needs, you'll can open a partial (cartridge-based) **.6opcart** file (this load the file in the currently selected bank, for 32 voices including extensions), or import a DX7 SysEx file (but without featured extensions such operator ON/OFF switch states and modulation matrices).
+However, depending your needs, you'll can open a partial (cartridge-based) **.6opcart** file (this load the file in the currently selected bank, for 32 voices, including "extensions"), or import a DX7 SysEx file made by a real DX7 synthesizer, or compatible software (but without featured "extensions", such operator ON/OFF states and modulation matrices).

 So you'll can consider:
-- 6OP-DX (the big) either as voice synthesizer and as voice (sound) editor, including modulation matrices (per voice).
+- 6OP-DX (the huge module) either as voice synthesizer **AND** as voice (sound) editor, including modulation matrices (per voice).
-- 6OP-DX Kompakt as player, for production in your racks, mainly to save space.
+- 6OP-DX Kompakt as "player", for final production in your racks, mainly to save space because 6OP-DX module is huge!

+---

-Do not forget both _6OP-DX Kompakt_ and _6OP-DX_ modules are **free for everyone** (license keyfile isn't required).
+:information_source: Do not forget both _6OP-DX Kompakt_ and _6OP-DX_ modules are **free for everyone** (license V2 keyfile isn't required).

 ---